 Auburn - Discover small town charm with the many boutique shops that line the streets of Old Town Auburn.
 You can explore several historic spots around town such as the Old Town Firehouse, the Bernhard Museum or Gold Rush Museum.
 Hidden Valley Regional Park is a perfect spot to hike or bike as it offers a variety of trails and loops that take you to a beautiful waterfall.
 Drive time to Auburn is about 30 minutes from Placer Valley.

-Folsom/Folsom Lake - This little city is worth the trip as you can explore the old town area with charming antique shops, delicious dining options and the Folsom History Museum.
+Folsom/Folsom Lake - This little city is worth the trip as you can explore the old town area with charming antique shops, delicious dining options and the Folsom History Museums.
 The Folsom City Zoo is a must for children and all animal lovers providing a sanctuary for rescued wild animals.
 Be sure to check out the darling little steam train that circles around the facility.
 Folsom Lake State Recreation Area at Beals Point or Granite Beach are both wonderful spots to enjoy a sunny day at the beach, hiking the trails, fishing or boating.
 Drive time to Folsom is about 30 minutes.